TheWover/donut/docs/2019-5-1-Introducing-Donut.md

 ## Injecting

 You may use any standard shellcode injection technique to inject the .NET Assembly.
+The DonutTest subproject is provided in the repo as an example injector.
+You may combine it with the DemoCreateProcess subproject to test the shellcode generator.
+However, for demonstration purposes, we will use the SILENTTRINITY RAT as a test payload.
+Since it is the most... ahh... complicated .NET Assembly that I could find, I used it for all of my testing.

 ![_config.yml]({{ site.baseurl }}/images/Introducing_Donut/ST_inject.png)